Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Math_Y11/02_Directed_Numbers_and_Standard_Form.md

-# Directed Numbers And Standard Form
+# Directed Numbers and Standard Form

 ## Learning Objectives
 - Explain the fundamental ideas behind Directed Numbers And Standard Form as set out in the CIE syllabus.